 Traveling with Your Device

-In general, traveling with a CRT-P, or CRT-D device is safe and manageable.
+In general, traveling with a PA Sensor, CRT-P, or CRT-D device is safe and manageable.
 As with any part of scheduling a trip, it just takes good planning and preparation so that you can confidently enjoy your time away.